paulholden2/aera-sharepoint-migration/README.md

 # Aera SharePoint migration tool

 A command-line tool to deliver files from local storage to Aera's SharePoint site.
+This tool is specifically designed for well files delivered in folders with a load file.
+The load file columns are (order does not matter):

+1. Filename
+2. API
+3. Document Type
+4. Date
+5. Well Name
+6. Field Name
+7. Township
+8. Range
+9. Section

 ## Getting started